Antaios/TableDiner_Simple/README.md

 The vanilla game searches for a table up to 25 tiles from where a pawn grabs food, This XML Patch increases that radius to a more reasonable 60 tiles.
 So pawns no longer refuse to eat at the table unless they're actually a decent distance away, instead of refusing to go into the room next door.

-To edit the searh radius yourself, edit the number in Patches/Patches_TableDiner.xml
+To edit the search radius yourself, edit the number in Patches/Patches_TableDiner.xml